 Your financial aid awards for the academic year are typically divided equally between the Fall and Spring Semesters.
 Financial aid awards credit to your bursar account at the beginning of the semester if you meet all eligibility requirements.
 Prior to disbursement, your eligibility is verified (e.g. Satisfactory Academic Progress and enrolled hours).
 For example, you must be enrolled at least half-time (6 hours for undergraduate students; 4 hours for graduate students) for disbursement of a federal Stafford, PLUS, or Perkins loan.
 Undergraduate students receiving O'Bannon or 21st Century Scholars grants must be enrolled in at least 12 credit hours.
-Based on meeting eligibility requirements, your federal financial aid will credit to your bursar account no earlier than ten (10) days prior to the start of your first class.
+Your federal financial aid will credit to your bursar account no earlier than ten (10) days prior to the start of your first class as long as you have met all eligibility requirements.

 If a financial aid award is designated as an “anticipated” or “estimated” award, these funds do not credit (pay charges) to your bursar account.
 Anticipated or estimated awards are made when additional information is needed to determine eligibility and/or the award amount or the award is pending action by the student.

 Student Account Refunds